Manufacturing bill of materials (mBOM)

 You are able to define only one bill of materials per part/revision.
 We recommend creating a new revision for the part if you have an update to the mBOM.

-In addition to part and quantity, the following attributes can be managed on the mBOM:
+In addition to part and revision, the following attributes can be managed on the mBOM:

 There are two options for importing BOMs - Depth Notation and Level Notation.
 With depth notation, if you accidentally disorganize your CSV file, you may have mBOMs that don't match eBOMs.
 See below for an example.
 The Equivalent "Level" notation is on the right hand side.